stelligent/cfn_nag/LOGO.md

 We're no strangers to code

-You know the rules and so do I
+You know the rules and so does nag
-A full commit scan is what I'm thinking of
+A full commit hook is what I'm thinking of
-You wouldn't get this from any other nag
+You wouldn't get this from any other scan

 I just wanna tell you what I'm seeing
 Gotta make you understand

 ```